THE UNMUTUAL WEBSITE FAQ

 The beauty of The Unmutual Website is that anyone can contribute.
 You do not need to join a Society, send any money, you don't even have to use your name if you don't want to!

-Every official outlet of "Prisoner" appreciation in recent years has worked in conjunction with The Unmutual Website.
+Every independent official outlet of "Prisoner" appreciation in recent years has worked in conjunction with The Unmutual Website.
 Network DVD launched their official DVDs at TUW's PM2007 event, all recent official books (such as Robert Fairclough's Prisoner Script Books and Leslie Glen's "Prisoner Interrogations") have launched in conjunction with The Unmutual.
 Official events such as TUW/Prizbiz's PM events in Portmeirion and the 2013 British Film Institute Patrick McGoohan season were also ran in conjunction with this website.
-None of the above official activities and other official outlets of "Prisoner" appreciation have been run in conjunction with other "Prisoner" websites or fan clubs.
+None of the above official activities, nor many other official outlets of "Prisoner" appreciation, have been run in conjunction with other "Prisoner" websites, entities, groups, or fan clubs.

 The Unmutual Website has over 4000 e-subscribers to website updates and as of September 2015 receives over 5000 "hits" on average per week.